 It was Friday night and 10PM, completed the last meeting for the day and took a quick break.
-I always enjoy short rides at night feeling the breeze and chasing the moon all alone and being with myself.
+I always enjoy short rides at night, feeling the breeze and chasing the moon all alone and being with myself.
 But this day, it was a little different than usual, I didn’t feel like going back and I felt an avalanche in my chest.
-I know what that means and if I ever feel an avalanche for something then I knew, it’s for me – and only people so close to me knew it 😂.
+I know what that means and if I ever feel an avalanche for something then I knew, it’s coming from the deepest part of who I am – and only people so close to me knew it 😂.
 Immediately messaged a couple of my friends, it was already 12AM and there we came together and steered up and hit the National Highway.
 It’s always a blessing to have friends with similar mental disorders and who equally go crazy with your craziness and accept the uncertainties.
 We all plan for someday.
 And without ever noticing, someday is today.
 And then someday is yesterday.
 And that’s life!!
 But what we don’t realise is ‘Time is NOW’ – Listen to the voice that comes from inside😀.
 And when you feel an avalanche, don’t wait for someday, trust the gut and make it happen!
 My quick break turned out to be a long one😂

 And I steered the wheel towards Kalwakurthi and I don’t know why and then reached Somasila by 3:30AM.
 We all took a nap for 1.5 hour and then walked down to experience the sunrise.
 I always wanted to go deep onto the backwaters of the Krishna river flowing towards Somasila to know what is there hidden.